griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ### Update the Activity

 The method we're going to create will allow us to connect to the ShotGrid API.
-We need to describe that method and in the `@activity` section.
+We need to describe that method in the `@activity` section.
 The description itself should be pretty straightforward.. something like "Can be used to get the session token from ShotGrid".
-We won't need any parameters for this activity, as the url, script_name, and api_keys will come from the class itself.
+We won't need any parameters for this activity, as the URL, script_name, and api_keys will come from the class itself.

 * Change the `description`
 * Remove the `schema` section of the activity.